app-icon

 Abedi Pele (Image Credit: Google/Wikipedia)

-One of the greatest African footballers of his generation, Abedi Pele is sort of an unsung hero; he is the father of Leicester City attacker Jordan Ayew.
-Interestingly, Abedi earned him "Pele" due to his being an attacking midfielder & his ability to dribble since his younger days on the pitch earned him the nickname “Pele”.
+One of the legendary African footballers ever, Abedi Pele is sort of an unsung hero; he is the father of Leicester City attacker Jordan Ayew.
+Interestingly, Abedi earned him "Pele" due to his being an attacking midfielder & his ability to dribble since his younger days on the pitch.
 The Ghanaian icon's name became an inseparable part of his identity courtesy of his heroics with the Ghana national football team.
-Abedi won the UEFA Champions League trophy in 1993 with Ligue 1 side Olympique Marseille.
+He won the UEFA Champions League trophy in 1993 with Ligue 1 side Olympique Marseille.

-He was named the best African Footballer for three consecutive years from 1991-1993.
+He was named the best African Footballer for three consecutive years from 1991 to 1993.
 He helped the Black Stars claim the African Cup of Nations in 1982, beating Libya.
-His two sons, Andre and Jordan Ayew, followed in his footsteps by, making the Pele-Ayew dynasty a pillar of Ghanaian football.
-Abedi is one of the best African best players of all time.
+His two sons, Andre and Jordan Ayew, followed in his footsteps by making the Pele-Ayew dynasty a pillar of Ghanaian football.
 Post-retirement, he founded Nania FC, a Ghanaian club dedicated to nurturing raw talent, proving that his heart never left the streets of Accra.

 Club AppsGoals/AssistsInternational AppsGoals/AssistsIndividual HonoursMajor Trophies Won